AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/create-fields.md

 1. Add the following information:
      * **Name**: The name of the field type, as it will appear in a table or the Details page of the record. <!--ensure they updated this; and update the screen shot: it used to be "Label"-->
      * **Description**: Additional information about the field.
-The description of a field displays when you hover over the field's column in a table.
+The description of a field displays when you hover over the field's column header in a table.
 1. Click **Create**.

     The new single-line field is added as a column to the record type and its values can be associated with records.
 The field also displays on the Details page of a record.